codewind-resources/rogue-cloud/docs/Developing-LibertyDevTools.md

 7) A 'Workspace Migration' dialog may appear after you click Finish.
 Click Next, then Next, and then Finish.
 8) You should now have workspace containing all the RogueCloud projects from the Git repository.
 None of the projects should have build errors.

-### D) Publish the 'RogueCloudClientLiberty' project to the Liberty server
+### E) Publish the 'RogueCloudClientLiberty' project to the Liberty server

 1) Select Window (menu item) > Show View > Other.
 Select Server > Servers, and then click Open.
 2) In the Servers view, right-click on 'Liberty Server at localhost' and then select 'Add and Remove...'.